enociz/old/_posts/2016-06-02-History Revision.md

 - What was our purpose?
 - Every organism is a self or being
 - To be one of these, you need to self-generate and self-maintain
 - **Self-generation** the making of a self through cell division or taking te part from a new born to old age.
-Key players are proteins, which folds up into compplex shapes and do two major things: interact with other proteins and to serve as enzymes that allow chemical reactions inside the cell to take place.
+Key players are proteins, which fold up into complex shapes and do two major things: interact with other proteins and to serve as enzymes that allow chemical reactions inside the cell to take place.
 - **Self-maintenance** obtaining the molecules and energy to metabolise (via photosynthesis or ingesting things made as a results of photosynthesis).
 It also involves self-protection and avoiding hazards such as predators and/or disease.
 - Every organism is instructed via the genes that make up the proteins
 - Every organism can evolve through "mistakes" or mutation
 - Every organism has purpose and is directed by a goal, whether to survive and thrive, or to ace a History exam.
-Nonlifes such as mountains don't have a purpose and just are
+Nonlifes, such as mountains, don't have a purpose and just are

 #### How Life Started